Skip to content

 What People Often Overlook

 The return buffer is one of the most underestimated parts of the whole plan.
 Many people find that coming home actually costs more than expected.
 There is the deposit on a new place to live, replacing professional clothing, and sometimes a gap between returning and receiving a first pay cheque.
 It can help to think of re-entry as its own small project with its own budget.
-One approach is to treat it as a completely separate line item, which is exactly what this calculator encourages.
+One approach is to the figure functions as a completely separate line item, which is exactly what this calculator encourages.

 How Long Will It Actually Take?

-This is worth considering early in your planning.
+This is worth noting early in your planning.
 A modest increase in monthly savings capacity can shave months off your timeline.
 Even small adjustments to your travel budget abroad can shift the picture considerably.
 Running a few different scenarios side by side is a practical way to spot where the biggest gains are hiding.

 Run it with sensible defaults